On the duality of generalized Lie and Hopf algebras: Applications to Turaev's Hopf group-coalgebras

 The following is now an easy observation. \begin{corollary}\colabel{LRFam} With notation as above, denote $\Cc=\Fam(\Aa^{op})(=\Maf(\Aa)^{op})$ and $\Dd=\Fam(\Aa)$.
 Then the functor $(-)^*:\Aa^{op}\to\Aa$ induces an adjoint pair $(R,L)$

 where $R$ is a braided monoidal functor. \end{corollary}

-The question whether $(-)^*$ is a liftable functor, was answered in \seref{Mich} in case $\Aa=\Vect$, which leads to the construction of the finite dual Hopf algebra.
+The question whether $(-)^*$ is a liftable functor, was answered in \seref{Mich} in case $\Aa=\Vect$, which -combined with the fulfillment of the other necessary conditions of \thref{uoadjunction}- leads to the construction of the finite dual Hopf algebra.
 A priori, there is no reason why the functor $R$ should be liftable as well.
 As mentioned before, it is our aim to study a different type of duality than the finite dual.
 Therefore, we make the following restriction on the base category.

 Denote by $\Aa^f$ the full subcategory of $\Aa$ consisting of all rigid objects in $\Aa$.
 Then $\Aa^f$ is again a braided monoidal category, and moreover rigid by construction.
 In the sequel, we will call the objects in the associated categories $\Fam(\Aa^f)$ and $\Maf(\Aa^f)$ {\em locally finite} objects .
 Furthermore, the functor $(-)^*$ restricts to an equivalence of categories